 Mr. Hirai noted more emphasis should be given to the importance of the review being timely.

 Mr. N. James noted that the proposed standard creates the impression that the EQ review comes after the significant judgments have been made by the engagement team and questioned how disagreement with judgments already made would be received.
-He suggested that the timing of the EQ review should accommodate intervention by the EQ reviewer.
+He suggested that the timing of the EQ review should accommodate earlier intervention by the EQ reviewer.

 Mr. Vanker noted that the comments related to timing are consistent with the Task Force’s thinking.